carbon-language/carbon-lang/docs/design/values.md

 ## Values, objects, and expressions

-Carbon has both abstract _values_ and _objects_.
+Carbon has both abstract _values_ and concrete _objects_.
 Carbon _values_ are things like `42`, `true`, and `i32` (a type value).
-Carbon _objects_ have _storage_ where a values can read and written.
+Carbon _objects_ have _storage_ where values can be read and written.
 Storage also allows taking the address of an object in memory in Carbon.

 Both objects and values can be nested within each other.
 For example `(true, true)` is both a value and also contains two sub-values.
 When a two-tuple is stored somewhere, it is both a tuple-typed object and contains two subobjects.

+These terms are important components in the describing the semantics of Carbon code, but they aren't sufficient.
+We also need to explicitly and precisely talk about the Carbon _expressions_ that produce or reference values and objects.
-However, while these terms are convenient are often used to casually describe something in Carbon, they're not the right way to categorize or formalize the semantics of Carbon code.
-Instead, the semantics follow a more precise model which categorizes the _expressions_.
-This allows us to both be more precise and articulate important differences not captured without looking at the expression itself.
+Categorizing the expressions themselves allows us to be more precise and articulate important differences not captured without looking at the expression itself.